SuryaV-02/MAD-party/README.md

 ![Output-image](https://github.com/SuryaV-02/MAD-party/blob/main/output.jpeg)

-An application that lets you freeze your party moments by capturing pictures and doenloading to camera along with fancy patterns!
+An application that lets you freeze your party moments by capturing pictures and downloading to gallery along with fancy patterns!